Preaching as Testimony

 Preaching as testimony is not simply about telling more personal stories of faith in the sermon.
 Rather, it has to do with the preacher’s deep awareness of their own faith story and how this shapes their preaching.

 More, preaching as testimony plays with common definitions of both the preacher and the sermon.
 For instance, in the last centuries, committed Christian women testified to their faith in sewing circles, women’s meetings and church gatherings.
 In this seminar, these “devotionals” or “meditations” of old will be treated as preaching events so that the testimonies/sermons of women throughout the last centuries can bring important new insights to the preaching task.

 This seminar is for men and women who want to learn more about the power of testimony in preaching.

 - AMBS Campus - Elkhart, Indiana

-- AMBS Kansas Center - North Newton, Kansas
+- AMBS Kansas Center - meeting in the Chapel of Bethel College, North Newton, Kansas

 Elkhart campus : Tuesday-Wednesday, November 3-4, 2015 and Monday, January 25, 2016; 9:00 a.m. - 3:30 p.m.
 (EST)